publiccodenet/about/activities/staff-management/remote-working.md

 ## Information sharing

 1. Always CC the relevant group email.
-Our groups are: stewards, membership, events, giving, invoices, hr, security, Amsterdam-office and everyone (includes the Board of Directors).
+Our groups are: stewards, membership, events, giving, invoices, hr, security, Amsterdam-office and everyone (includes everyone with an @publiccode.net email account).

 2. We'll use Odoo Discuss instead of Gchat for office conversation.
 The channels should make it easier for someone in a different time zone to catch up with relevant conversations.